Research

 Accepted, The Review of Economics and Statistics

 Abstract: Research on policing has focused on documented actions such as stops and arrests—less is known about patrols and presence.
 We map the neighborhood movement of nearly ten thousand officers across 21 of America’s largest cities using anonymized smartphone data.
-Police spend 0.27% more time in neighborhoods for each percentage point increase in Black residents.
-This neighborhood-level disparity persists after controlling for density, socioeconomic, and crime-driven demand for policing, and is lower in cities with more Black police supervisors (but not officers).
-Patterns of police presence statistically explain 55% of the higher arrest rate in more Black neighborhoods.
+Police spend 0.36% more time in neighborhoods for each percentage point increase in Black residents.
+This neighborhood-level disparity persists after controlling for density, socioeconomic, and crime-driven demand for policing, and may be lower in cities with more Black police super- visors (but not officers).
+Patterns of police presence statistically explain 57% of the higher arrest rate in more Black neighborhoods.

-with M. Keith Chen, Malena de la Fuente, Ryne Rohla, and Elisa F. Long
+with M. Keith Chen, Malena de la Fuente and Elisa F. Long

 with Jaimie W. Lien and Jie Zheng